Film Censorship in New York State

 The final blow to film censorship was delivered in 1965.
 The U.S. Supreme Court reversed a Maryland ban on the Danish film, A Stranger Knocks, and demanded procedural changes in the appeal process of all state film censor boards.
 Because the New York State Legislature did not make the necessary changes in the law, the Board of Regents discontinued the Motion Picture Division, effective September 30, 1965.

-Richard Andress is an Archivist at the New York State Archives, a program of the State Education Department.
+Richard Andress is a former Archivist at the New York State Archives, a program of the State Education Department.